spectrocloud/librarium/content/docs/04-clusters.md

     At the end of this short log fetching interval, the message will be displayed on the UI: "The logs archive for {Cluster-name} was created successfully."

-5. Click **Download <*cluster-name*> logs** to download the Logs folder to your local machine.
+5. Click **Download <*cluster-name*> logs** to download the **Logs** folder to your local machine.

-6. Unzip and rename the Logs folder as per customer choice.
+6. Unzip and rename the Logs folder as per the customer choice.

 <InfoBox>

-* In addition to the log contents briefed above, the folder will also contain a Manifest.yaml file describing the CRDs, Deployments, Pods, ConfigMap, Events, and Nodes details of the cluster.
+* In addition to the log contents briefed above, the folder will also contain a Manifest.yaml file describing the CRDs, Deployments, Pods, ConfigMap, Events, and Nodes details of the Cluster.

-* Palette recommends its users attach these logs along with the Support Request for accelerated troubleshooting.
+* Palette recommends its users attach these Logs, along with the Support Request, for accelerated troubleshooting.

 * Expect an average log fetching time of five (5) minutes for the ready-to-download message to appear on the UI, once the download log is clicked.